More

 Location: Basilica of the Absent Faces

-This track makes the setting feel ancient, like walls carved with forgotten faces.
-There’s a ritualistic rhythm that makes you feel like you’re walking through a temple of echoes.
+This track gives the place an ancient feel, as if the walls are marked with forgotten faces.
+Its steady rhythm makes it seem like you’re walking through a temple filled with echoes.

 5. Palacio de los Setillos